-I’ve often daydreamed of owning my own fashion boutique … with piles of designer denim, trendy new tops, and stylish jewelry hanging from eclectic jewelry stands.
+I’ve often daydreamed of owning my own fashion boutique with piles of designer denim, trendy new tunics, and stylish jewelry hanging from eclectic jewelry stands.
 But where do you begin?
 How do you become a wholesaler?
 And my gosh, what are the startup costs!?

 For the majority of the population starting a brick and mortar fashion boutique is simply out of the question.
 But guess what?
 Technology has made it possible for you to open your own online fashion store.
 And better yet — you don’t need any experience or money to get started!

-Check out these FREE business opportunities for fashion lovers!
+Check are FREE business opportunities for fashion lovers!

-Open an online store (FREE for Beta members) and make 40% commission on all items sold through your shop.
+Open an online store (FREE for Beta members) and make 40 percent commission on all items sold through your shop.
 Personalize your boutique and promote your fashion finds using the social media.
 Earnings are transferred on the 16th of each month to a Zindigo debit Master Card.
 Zindigo stores are created using Facebook Business Pages.
-They also have options where you can make 25% for sharing gift card offers with friends, and you can earn 3% by referring others to the Zindigo platform.
+They also have options where you can make 25 percent for sharing gift card offers with friends, and you can earn 3 percent by referring others to the Zindigo platform.
 Zindigo has been featured on Mashable and Venture Beat.

 With Brick and Portal, you can build your very own online fashion boutique for FREE.
 Choose items for both men and women from a large variety of brands.
 For each item that you sell – you'll earn points ($1,000 in sales = 1000 points).
 Points are converted into cash (100 points = 1 dollar).
 While this isn't a lot of money, Brick & Portal is providing shopping data to brands and retailers so that they can identify influencers for further reviews and collaborations.
 Payment is made via check, direct deposit, and PayPal.

 Lea Black – never relaunched their retail opportunity